10 State Parks That Are Even Better Than National Parks, Experts Say

 You also won't want to miss Sylvan Lake, one of five within the park, she tells Best Life.
 "It has a swimming beach, hiking trails, a lodge with a restaurant, canoe and paddle boat rentals, and fishing opportunities," Dismore says.

-"Although it's tough to compete with the monoliths that are Olympic, Mount Rainier, or even Crater Lake, I absolutely think travelers should make the detour to visit Silver Falls State Park in central Oregon," Hannah Ashcraft, travel blogger for Moderately Adventurous, says, adding that the park makes up for its smaller size thanks to 10 waterfalls, a volunteer-run nature store, and the simple fact that it's less often visited than other Pacific Northwest National Parks.
+"Although it's tough to compete with the monoliths that are Olympic, Mount Rainier, or even Crater Lake, I absolutely think travelers should make the detour to visit Silver Falls State Park in central Oregon," Hannah Ashcraft, travel blogger for Moderately Adventurous, says.
+She explains that the park makes up for its smaller size thanks to its 10 waterfalls, volunteer-run nature store, and the simple fact that it's less often visited than other Pacific Northwest national parks.

 Marland agrees, noting that Silver Falls is described as the "crown jewel" of the Oregon State Parks.
-"Visitors will follow the Silver River as it flows through an enchanted forest that feels like a postcard for the Pacific Northwest," he explains.
-"The most popular and noteworthy hike is the Trail of Ten Falls; a 7.8-mile jaunt revealing 10 breathtaking waterfalls along the journey."
+"Visitors will follow the Silver River as it flows through an enchanted forest that feels like a postcard for the Pacific Northwest," he describes.
+"The most popular and noteworthy hike is the Trail of Ten Falls."
+According to Marland, you'll see all 10 of those waterfalls while on this "7.8-mile jaunt."

-And if you're waiting until the weather cools to take your next trip, this park is a perfect choice.
-"Silver Falls is best visited in the fall, when the golden autumn colors transform the landscape in seasonal beauty," Marland adds.
+You may want to hold off a few months before checking the park out, however.
+"Silver Falls is best visited in the fall, when the golden autumn colors transform the landscape in seasonal beauty," Marland says.

 Another state park not to be missed is Moran State Park in Washington state.
-Covering 5,424 acres, this state park is a unique destination that offers camping, hiking trails, and structures that were built by the Civilian Conservation Corps during the Great Depression.
+Covering 5,424 acres, this park is a unique destination that offers camping, hiking trails, and opportunities to explore structures built by the Civilian Conservation Corps during the Great Depression.

 "Moran State Park is in the San Juan Islands off the coast of Washington, so this park showcases a unique landscape that cannot be found anywhere else in the U.S.," Laura Witt, the blogger behind the site Amateur Adventure Journal, tells Best Life.